EsquireBots/Eyden/README.md

-# Github-Utils
+# Eyden
-A discord bot that connects with the GitHub API to provide information about repositories, users and more.
+A discord bot that connects with many APIs to provide a ton of information, images and other things.